m1Ck1-pypy/rewriter-pad/README.md

 # Rewriter Pad

-A simple application for rewriting files.
+A simple application for rewriting txt files.

 ## Features